 While it’s certainly possible to run campaigns on your own, don’t be afraid to bring in collaborators every now and then.

-Identify people who can influence the purchase decisions of your customers, and see if you can team up with them on your in-store campaigns.
+Identify people who can influence the purchase decisions of your customers.
+See if you can team up with them on your in-store campaigns.
 Doing so enables you to tap into their audience and increase the reach of your brand.

 The skincare brand Caudalie teams up with various micro-influencers by inviting them to Caudalie locations and offering complimentary services.
 The influencers, on their part, are tasked with sharing their experience with their audience.

 You could also collaborate with other businesses.
-Partner with local merchants and explore ways to create mutually-beneficial campaigns.
+Partner with local merchants and explore ways to create mutually-beneficial campaigns to increase in-store traffic.
 You could, for example, create a joint giveaway or promotion that entices customers to visit your stores or purchase your products.

-Have a look at this example from the sporting goods store Runners High, which teamed up with the fitness studio, Orangetheory.
+Have a look at this example from the sporting goods store Runners High.
+They teamed up with the fitness studio, Orangetheory.
 Runners High was able to entice the studio’s members to visit its stores, while Orangetheory benefited by being able to offer an exclusive perk to its members.

 5. Equip your store with the right tools